-Some post locations may require traffic management to enable their installation, although this must be avoided for relocating the SID.
-Basic traffic management using cones/barriers is included in the price but any extra safety measures will require a further site visit and add to the scheme cost, e.g. temporary traffic signals.
+Some post locations may require traffic management during their installation, but this must not be required for relocating the SID and will be an assessment consideration.
+Basic traffic management using cones/barriers is included in the price, but any extra safety measures will require a further site visit and increase the scheme cost, e.g. temporary traffic signals.